"there are perfectly good stores where you can buy parsnips you know”…………

 So while farmers markets and organic produce sections in the stores might offer parsnips for sale, nicely scrubbed and ready to cook, our parsnips are just minutes from garden to table and you’ll have to believe me when I tell you their flavor is superior to any I’ve bought.

 Thanks to the talents of my amazing husband the voles can go hungry this year.

 Purchase the Garden Plans

 To get details of the downloadable plans for this garden and to purchase them click here

 Our vegetable garden has been featured in Groundbreaking Food Gardens by Niki Jabbour as the 'Critter-proof Garden' (Storey, 2014).
 Explore this book using my affiliate link:

 It was also a cover story in issue 170 (August 2016) of Fine Gardening magazine.

 Andy and I also teach an online course for Craftsy 'Building a Raised Bed Garden' that you may be interested in.

 More on Deer Resistant Gardening

-My next book on Deer Resistant Drama (Timber Press, 2019) will showcase 13 gardens from across the United States that demonstrate how artistic design need not be compromised by the presence of deer.
+My next book on Deer-Resistant Design (Timber Press, June 2019) will showcase 13 gardens from across the United States that demonstrate how artistic design need not be compromised by the presence of deer.
 If you’d like to find out more and be notified when it releases be sure to sign up for my newsletter (you’ll get a GREAT free gift as a thank you too!)